brownsys/K9db/experiments/schema-annot/README.md

 ## Unsupported Features

 Converting and annotating these schemas required removing certain SQL features currently unsupported by k9db.
 However, removing these features does not affect privacy compliance.
+A list of unsupported features is provided below:

-- `all schemas`: reserved keywords (e.g. groups, user, match, index, key, from), multi-column primary keys, `[UNIQUE] KEY`, `CREATE TABLE IF NOT EXISTS`, `DEFAULT` values, column type definitions (e.g. timestamp, boolean, varchar, tinyint), `AUTO_INCREMENT`
+- `all schemas`: reserved keywords as column or table names (e.g. groups, user, match, index, key, from), multi-column primary keys, `[UNIQUE] KEY`, `CREATE TABLE IF NOT EXISTS`, `DEFAULT` values, certain column type definitions (e.g. timestamp, boolean, varchar, tinyint), `AUTO_INCREMENT`

+Specific schemas:

-- `commento`: self referencing foreign keys with `ACCESSED_BY` for `parentHex` in the `comments` table, representing accessorship for nested comments.
+- `commento`: self referencing foreign keys with `ACCESSED_BY` for `parentHex` in the `comments` table are unsupported (issue #170)
 - `mouthful`: `Author` column representing a data subject embedded within the `Comment` table.
 As a work around, we add a separate table for users.

 # Explain Compliance